Akurathi/2019-Fall-AI/project/README.md

 1. [1 point] Effort to compare the results of the neural network with a linear regression or logistic regression model
     - Start with a basic model and then grow your model into a multi-layered model
     - Document your performance comparison
-1. [1 point] Effort to study performance difference when linear activation is used instead of sigmoid (and vice versa)?
+1. [1 point] Effort to study performance difference when linear activation is used instead of sigmoid (and vice versa)
    - How does your performance change when linear activations are used instead of sigmoid, in the last neuron and all other neurons.
 1. [1 point] Effort to evaluate your predictions (using Precision, Recall, MAE, MSE, etc.)
 1. [1 point] Effort to code a function that represents your model